eclipse-chariott/chariott/README.md

 ## How to run the examples and interact with Chariott

+Refer to individual example applications' documentation for additional setup or dependencies that may be required.

 As Chariott's out of the box communication protocol is gRPC, the interaction with the examples is done through gRPC.
 To illustrate how to invoke the gRPC methods we use the [grpcurl](https://github.com/fullstorydev/grpcurl) command line tool with the example application